top of page

 Monroe County has plenty of places to visit, including a National Historical Landmark!

-Originally built by the British in the 1750s, what you see today is a modern reconstruction.
+Originally built by the British in the 1750s, what you see today is a modern reconstruction of Fort Loudoun.
 Artifacts from the original fort are on display in the visitor center.
 On certain weekends, reenactors bring the fort to life with demonstrations of how the fort was operated, including how 18th century firearms were shot.

 Lost Sea